Criminology and Sociology

 Year one

 You’ll learn about the research traditions of criminology and be introduced to key concepts, theories and issues.
-You’ll investigate different types of crime such as property crime, sexual and violent crime, homicide, corporate crime, anti-social behaviour and drug use.
-You’ll also learn about criminal law and criminal justice agencies and institutions.
+You’ll investigate different types of crime and you’ll also learn about criminal law and criminal justice agencies and institutions.

 Year two

-You can choose from a number of optional modules to create a programme tailored to your personal interests.
-You can investigate the ecology of crime, delve more deeply into the social divisions associated with crime, study justice and punishment, or explore crime in the media and popular culture.
+You can also choose from a number of optional modules to create a programme tailored to your personal interests.
+You can investigate the criminological imagination by exploring differing perspectives and theories within criminology.
+You can also study violent crimes such as homicide and robbery.

 Year three

-Again, you can select from a range of modules, a number of which highlight the global dimensions of crime and justice.
-There will be opportunities to undertake a voluntary placement in an organisation relevant to the criminal justice sector.
+There will also be opportunities to undertake a voluntary placement in an organisation relevant to the criminal justice sector with our optional community engagement module.

 We use a range of assessments to gain a comprehensive measure of your performance.
-Assignments may include essays, book reviews, examinations, portfolios, creative work, contributions to online resources, presentations, reports, in-class tests, reflective writing and individual and group projects.
+Assignments may include essays, book reviews, examinations, portfolios, crime scene investigation reports, presentations, design of a non-custodial punishment, reflective writing, briefing papers and individual and group projects.

 We take pride in our innovative and engaging modules that inspire and challenge, and we encourage you to reflect critically on your subject.